debugcom/Hacking-F117A/Part3.md

   ![Screenshot](Images/start_021.png)

 Mission accomplished!
-It looks like Microprose deliberately removed the secret airstrip missions from Libya and the Persian Gulf, but by changing 8 bytes in 3 files, we can get the option again.
+It looks like Microprose deliberately removed the secret airstrip missions from Libya and the North Cape, but by changing 8 bytes in 3 files, we can get the option again.